Skip to main content

 In the main.go file, implement the Morph:

-We will start by setting the exported functions for the context resource.
+We will start by setting the exported functions for the context resource by calling the bindings export.Context function with a constructor.

 package main